What will iPhone 12 look like? All the design clues, from screen size to colors

 Multiple iPhone 12 sizes

 First up, the physical size of the phone.
-Analysts suggest that there will be four iterations of the phone, with the smallest being the new 5.4-inch iPhone 12 Mini.
-Then there's the two base models, the iPhone 12 and 12 Pro, both expected to be 6.1-inches, making them slightly bigger than the current iPhone 11 Pro's 5.8-inch size.
+Mobile industry analysts suggest that there will be four iterations of the phone, with the smallest being the new 5.4-inch iPhone 12 Mini.
+Then there's the two base models, the iPhone 12 and 12 Pro, both expected to be 6.1 inches, making them slightly bigger than the current iPhone 11 Pro's 5.8-inch size.

 Physical design, cameras and notch

-Various rumors have pointed towards an update to the outer metal edging of the iPhone 12 which will sport a flat, chamfered-edge metal design, much like the edging seen on the recent iPad Pro.
-PhoneArena's mockup, seen above, shows the potential look and it's one I'm very keen on.
-The mockup also shows a potential fourth lens in the phone's rear camera array -- that would be a LiDar sensor, which would provide more accurate depth information for improved augmented reality functions.
+Various rumors have pointed towards an update to the outer metal edging of the iPhone 12, which will sport a flat, chamfered-edge metal design, much like the edging seen on the recent iPad Pro.
+PhoneArena's mockup, above, shows the potential look and it's one I'm very keen on.
+The mockup also shows a potential fourth lens in the phone's rear camera array -- that would be a lidar sensor, which would provide more accurate depth information for improved augmented reality functions.

 What we almost certainly won't see -- and there have been no leaks to the contrary -- is a foldable phone from Apple in 2020.
-Whether the company ever launches a foldable device remains to be seen, but for now it seems it's content in seeing how popular Samsung's, Motorola's and Huawei's foldables are before doing its own.
+Whether the company ever launches a foldable device remains to be seen, but for now it seems its content to see how popular Samsung's, Motorola's and Huawei's foldables are before doing its own.

 New blue color

 Apple is rumored to be preparing a new navy blue color for the new generation of iPhone 12, possibly replacing the green model that launched with the iPhone 11.
-It's on-trend, as it's Pantone's color of the year for 2020 and I think it looks pretty smart in EverythingApplePro's mockup, seen above.
+It's on-trend -- it's Pantone's color of the year for 2020 -- and I think it looks pretty smart in EverythingApplePro's mockup, seen above.

 Discuss: What will iPhone 12 look like?
 All the design clues, from screen size to colors